-SSPC-SP 10 near-white metal blast cleaning (NACE No. 2) is a standard used for near-white metal blast cleaning put forth by the Society for Protective Coatings (SSPC) and NACE International Standard.
+SSPC-SP 10 Near-White metal blast cleaning put forth by the Society for Protective Coatings (SSPC) and NACE International Standard.
 Near-white metal blast cleaning is to be used to clean unpainted or painted steel surfaces prior to applying a new protective coating or lining systems.
 SSPC-SP 10/NACE No. 2 removes all dust, coating, and mill scale.
 The limit of staining permitted for near-white metal blast cleaning is no more than five percent of each unit area of the surface.

 The SSPC-SP 10 near-white metal blast cleaning (NACE No. 2) was covered in our API Source Inspection Fixed Equipment Exam preparatory course.
 The Other reference training program is API 571 Corrsion and Material Exam Prep Course that partially discusses faluire that happens by external corrsion and coating faluire.
 The API 510 Pressure Vessel Inspector training course and the API 570 Piping Inspector training course.